Mike Mickens

-Michael Mickens (born July 24, 1987) is an American football coach and former cornerback who is the defensive backs coach and defensive pass game coordinator of the Notre Dame Fighting Irish.
-He was a member of the Dallas Cowboys, Tampa Bay Buccaneers, and Cincinnati Bengals of the National Football League (NFL), and the Calgary Stampeders of the Canadian Football League (CFL).
+Michael Mickens (born July 24, 1987) is an American football coach and former cornerback who is the defensive pass game coordinator and secondary coach for the Baltimore Ravens of the National Football League (NFL).
+He was a member of the Dallas Cowboys, Tampa Bay Buccaneers, and Cincinnati Bengals of the NFL, and the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football for the Cincinnati Bearcats.

 Early life

 Mickens attended Wayne High School, where he helped his team to two league titles and a 24–9 record.
 He posted in his career 205 tackles, 10 interceptions, 4 blocked field goals and one kickoff returned for a touchdown.
 He received All-Greater Western Ohio Conference honors twice.

 He also practiced track and field, winning the 300 metres hurdles state title as a junior and placing second on the 4 × 400 metres relay team at the state finals as a sophomore.